phossa2/middleware/README.md

   Or an instanceof `Phossa2\Middleware\Interfaces\ConditionInterface`.

   A condition can be attached to a middleware (or middleware queue).
-This middleware will only be executed if the condition is evaluated to `true`.
+And the middleware will be executed only if the condition is evaluated to `TRUE`.

   ```php
   // add condition during instantiation